12 Things I Wish I Knew Before Starting My Blog

 - Any other notes and information on what to include, like stats, comparisons, product features, etc.

 Lessons I Learned: By outsourcing different components of my blog to experts, I free up my time to focus on the most important tasks like building relationships with other bloggers and building influence in my niche.
+There are also a ton of AI writing tools that you can use to help you out.

 Mistakes to Avoid: Don’t expect to get consistent and ongoing writing help from platforms like Fiverr.
 Most of these writers have a lot of other articles they’re working on at once and quality can suffer.
 Finding a good writer is truly a 1:1 interview process much like finding a job candidate.
 With so many writers available, you need to find the individual that works best for you.